Waking Up With Anxiety? Five Helpful Tips And Tricks

 Dreams that cause anxiety

 It’s not uncommon for waking worries to manifest as stressful dreams.
 These dreams could wake you up at night, or could otherwise prevent you from getting uninterrupted, quality sleep.
-Those with mental health conditions such as post-traumatic stress disorder (PTSD) may also experience nightmares related to a traumatic event(s) they’ve experienced, potentially leading to even more disrupted sleep and anxiety upon waking.
-If the anxieties that manifested in your dream seem realistic even once morning arrives, you might end up with a sense of anxiety as soon as you open your eyes.
+Those with mental health conditions such as post-traumatic stress disorder (PTSD) may also experience nightmares related to a traumatic event(s) they’ve experienced, potentially leading to even more disrupted sleep and morning anxiety upon waking.
+Especially if the anxieties that manifested in your dream seem realistic even once morning arrives, you might end up with a sense of anxiety as soon as you open your eyes.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.